-ANT 2000 Introduction to Cultural Anthropology (4cr) SOC 1000 Introduction to Sociology (4cr)
+ANT 2000 Introduction to Cultural Anthropology (4cr) SOC 1000 Introduction to Sociology (4cr) II.

-II.
 At least 16 additional credit hours in Sociology and Anthropology including at least 8 at the 3000-4000 level.

-3.2.27 - Theatre

-Faculty: David Mycoff (English), Candace Taylor (Chair)

-The mission of the Theatre Department is to empower students to form and bring to life artistic visions in concert with their peers and to prepare students to lead lives distinguished by self-awareness, open communication, and making a difference.
+SOC 1030 may be used to fulfill this requirement.
+3.2.27 - Theatre Faculty: Candace Taylor (Artistic Director, Warren Wilson College Theatre) 3.2.27.1 - Program Overview The mission of the Theatre Program is to empower students to form and bring to life artistic visions in concert with their peers and to prepare students to lead lives distinguished by self-awareness, open communication, and making a difference.
 In the context of a well-rounded liberal arts education, students expand their intellectual, emotional, and practical capacities by learning a broad range of skills needed to create theatre and by investigating the purpose of theatre as a collaborative art form.
 The goals of the Theatre Program are the following: